Home/Compare/Best Halal Stock Screeners Compared

 Sources and review process

-This comparison is based on the platform records maintained by the HalalInvestGuide research desk, including provider category, listed markets, fee fields, minimum deposit fields, Shariah disclosure fields, and review scoring.
-We do not treat a listing as a fatwa or personal financial advice.
+This comparison is based on HalalInvestGuide platform records, including provider category, listed markets, fee fields, minimum deposit fields, Shariah disclosure fields, and review scoring.
+A listing is not a fatwa or personal financial advice.

-Last checked for this page: 2026-05-24.
-We re-check comparison pages when a provider changes fees, market access, product scope, Shariah documentation, or minimums.
+Last checked for this page: 2026-08-04.
+Comparison pages are re-checked when a provider changes fees, market access, product scope, Shariah documentation, or minimums.